 5 Benefits to Downsizing Your House for Retirement

-If you’re not interested in “aging in place”—that is, upgrading or adjusting your house to meet your current needs—you might be thinking about downsizing.
+If you’re not interested in “aging in place”—that is, upgrading or adjusting your house to meet your current needs—then downsizing might be the answer.
 If you have a significant financial burden, selling your home can be a quick way to gain control of it.
 Some people are simply seeking a lifestyle change.
 Others can no longer maintain large homes or may be experiencing mobility issues.
 Regardless of your reason, here are some benefits to saying goodbye to your large home and “upgrading” to a smaller, more efficient space.

 You Can Tap Into Equity